hehongbo/hehongbo/README.md

 - a UNIX lover and macOS user.
 - Hackintosh user.
 - DIY lover, particularly in electronics.
-- hobbyist of DevOps, automation and Docker.
+- hobbyist of DevOps and automation.
+- NixOS newbie (still struggling).
 - not fans of Apple but fans of great product designs.

 Checkout my [Telegram channel](https://t.me/HongboChn).
 That's where I archive these delightful moments around me.